rappleyea/movie_trailer_website/README.md

 Required Libraries and Dependencies
 -----------------------------------
-This project requires the use of the Python 2.7.10.
+This project requires the use of the Python programming language and was created using Python 2.7.10.

 How to Run Project